mariadb-corporation/MaxScale/Documentation/Filters/Regex-Filter.md

 ### Example 1 - Replace MySQL 5.1 create table syntax with that for later versions

 MySQL 5.1 used the parameter TYPE = to set the storage engine that should be used for a table.
 In later versions this changed to be ENGINE =.
-Imagine you have an application that you can not change for some reason, but you wish to migrate to a newer version of MySQL.
+Imagine you have an application that you cannot change for some reason, but you wish to migrate to a newer version of MySQL.
 The regexfilter can be used to transform the create table statements into the form that could be used by MySQL 5.5

 ```
 [CreateTableFilter]